LIS

 d.
 License number and expiration date, to be followed by "NRS" if so designated and performing a home inspection on a new residential structure;

-2. The name, address, and telephone number of the client or the client's authorized representative, if available at the time of the inspection;
+2. The name and contact information of the client or the client's authorized representative;

-3. The physical address of the residential property inspected; and
+3. The physical address of the residential building or NRS inspected; and

-B. In conducting a home inspection and reporting its findings, the home inspector, at a minimum, shall inspect the condition of and shall describe in writing the composition or characteristics of the following readily accessible components and readily observable defects, except as may be limited in the home inspection contract agreement:
+C. In conducting a home inspection and reporting its findings, the home inspector must inspect the condition of and must describe in writing the composition and characteristics of the following readily accessible components and readily observable defects of the residential building or NRS, except as may be limited by the home inspection contract:

 1. Structural system.